-As the most prestigious levels of the employment-based green cards, the EB-1A and EB-1B immigrant visas share many advantages.
+As the most prestigious levels of employment-based green cards, the EB-1A and EB-1B immigrant visas share many advantages.
 However, they do differ in some key areas.
 Find out which green card is the right fit for your situation through the differences in requirements and benefits.

 The EB-1A Breakdown